opendcs/opendcs/docs/source/start-decoding.rst

 .. image:: ./media/start/decoding/im-31-csv-parser-2-sensors.JPG
-   :alt:  csv parser - 2 sensor with date
+   :alt:  csv parser - 2 sensors with date
    :width: 550

 The following two examples show how the CSV parser can be used when there are 5 sensors.
-The first example hss no date or time included in the message.
+The first example has no date or time included in the message.

 ::